-Tips for Project Managers on Preventing Employees from Overload
+Tips for Project and Resource Managers on Preventing Employees from Overload

 While working on a project, it’s critically important for the team members to have enough energy and enthusiasm to cope with their tasks.
 Below are the actions that should be taken by project managers to prevent the team members from overload.

 It’s impossible to overestimate the importance of detailed planning, as it will enable you to avoid a variety of possible bottlenecks, including overloaded employees.
 Project planning covers all the aspects needed for successful project implementation: established goals, deliverables and delivery dates; task dependencies; possible risks, in other words – all the activities and tasks required in the appropriate order and workflow.
 Project planning as a whole involves developing a set of smaller plans (e.g. scope planning, resource planning, risk management plan) that guide the team members through the project implementation.